Daniel-KM/Omeka-S-module-AiGenerator/README.md

 forms and the properties that the users can edit or fill, so it should be installed first.

-If you want to open contribution only to authenticated users, it is recommended to install the module [Guest] and [Blocks Disposition] (unless you edit theme).
+If you want to open generation only to authenticated users, it is recommended to install the module [Guest] and [Blocks Disposition] (unless you edit theme).

 * From the zip

-Download the last release [Contribute.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.
+Download the last release [Generate.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.

 * From the source and for development

-If the module was installed from the source, rename the name of the folder of the module to `Contribute`.
+If the module was installed from the source, rename the name of the folder of the module to `Generate`.

 ### Upgrade from module Correction